 Epigenetic mechanisms are central to brain development, structure, and function.
 Studies linking nutrition with advances in neuroscience, genomics, and epigenomics should provide novel approaches to preventing cognitive decline, as well as treating dementia and AD.
 For example, curcumin consumption has been associated with better cognitive performance and lower prevalence of AD.
 These associations may be explained by curcumin's ability to downregulate DNA acetylation expression in specific cell lineages (117, 118).
-Similarly, flavonoids, which are polyphenolic compounds found in fruits, vegetables, and other natural sources, have been shown to reduce the expression of proinflammatory cytokines and prevent neural damage through epigenetic modulation (119).
+Similarly, flavonoids, which are polyphenolic compounds found in fruits, vegetables, and other natural sources, have been shown to reduce the expression of pro-inflammatory cytokines and prevent neural damage through epigenetic modulation (119).
 Overall, recent studies have shown that personalized clinical recommendations based on genetics, in combination with modifiable risk factors (e.g., nutrition, physical activity, stress management), can help improve cognition and reduce calculated AD risk in patients at risk for AD (108, 120).

-Dietary response, microbiome, AD, and cognitive function.
+1.4.3.
+Dietary response, microbiome and Alzheimer's, cognitive function

-The action of the gut microbiome on the ApoE4 allele (CNS) has been of increasing interest.
-A bidirectional relation has been reported between the gut microbiome and the CNS and has been referred to as the "brain-gut-microbiota axis."
+The action of the gut microbiome on the central nervous system (CNS) has been of increasing interest.
+A bi-directional relationship has been reported between the gut microbiome and the CNS and has been referred to as the "brain-gut-microbiota axis".
 Briefly, the brain-gut-microbiota axis means that the CNS can regulate the digestive tract by acting upon the enteric system and, vice versa, the intestinal microbiome can influence the CNS via afferent signaling pathways and secretion of active substances.
 Studies have implicated the role of the brain-gut-microbiota axis in AD pathology (121).
-Preclinical animal studies have shown that microbiota obtained from the intestines of AD mice possessing the human APP gene can increase amyloid-B deposition in the intestines of normal mice (122-124).
-Furthermore, studies in older populations suggest an association between increased levels of proinflammatory bacteria in gut microbiota and amyloid deposition in the brain and cognitive deficits (125).
+Preclinical animal studies have shown that microbiota obtained from the intestines of AD mice possessing the human APP gene can increase amyloid-beta deposition in the intestines of normal mice (122-124).
+Furthermore, studies in older populations suggest an association between increased levels of pro-inflammatory bacteria in gut microbiota and amyloid deposition in the brain and cognitive deficits (125).

 The "Western diet" has been shown to contribute to changes in gut microbiota and the development of dementia.
-This higher-fat diet may change the bacterial composition in both the colon and cecum, resulting in a higher abundance of bacterial species associated with cognitive impairment and cerebral hypometabolism.
-Conversely, a healthier dietary plan such as a modified Mediterranean-ketogenic diet has been shown to improve microbial diversity in subjects with mild cognitive impairment due to AD compared with a more conventional Western diet (126).
+This higher-fat diet may change the bacterial composition in both the colon and caecum, resulting in a higher abundance of bacterial species associated with cognitive impairment and cerebral hypometabolism.
+Conversely, a healthier dietary plan such as a modified Mediterranean-ketogenic diet has been shown to improve microbial diversity in subjects with mild cognitive impairment due to AD compared to a more conventional Western diet (126).
 This suggests that diet may modulate the gut microbiota in a way that potentially reduces their risk of developing AD.